brentp/bwa-meth/README.md

 This will use BisSNP to perform multi-sample SNP and CpG calling to create `out.cpg.vcf` and `out.snp.vcf` as well as a BED file of methylation for each input BAM.

-The `--trim` removes the first and last 3 bases from reads to avoid bias at read ends.